How US-Registered Investment Companies Operate and the Core Principles Underlying Their Regulation

 Unlike mutual funds, closed-end funds do not issue redeemable shares.* Instead, they issue a fixed number of shares that trade intraday on stock exchanges at market-determined prices.
 Investors in a closed-end fund buy or sell shares through a broker, just as they would trade the shares of any publicly traded company.
 For more information on closed-end funds, see chapter 5.

 * The closed-end funds discussed in this appendix issue a fixed number of shares that are listed and traded on a stock exchange.
 Other types of closed-end funds—such as interval funds, which offer shares and periodic repurchases at NAV—are beyond the intended scope of this appendix.
-For more information on interval funds, see the ICI white paper Interval Funds: Operational Challenges and the Industry’s Way Forward and Consider This: Interval Fund Operational Practices.
+For more information on interval funds, see the ICI white papers Interval Funds: Operational Challenges and the Industry’s Way Forward and Consider This: Interval Fund Operational Practices.

 ETFs are a hybrid of investment companies.
 They are structured and legally classified as open-end management investment companies or UITs (discussed below), but trade intraday on stock exchanges like closed-end funds.
 ETFs only buy and sell fund shares directly with authorized participants in large blocks, often 50,000 shares or more.
 For more information on ETFs, see chapter 4.